vs65497/Tactile-Sensor/README.md

 # Experimental Setup and Purpose
 <img src="https://github.com/zanzivyr/Tactile-Sensor/blob/main/presentation/experimental_setup.png" width=600><br />_TPU finger (left).
 PLA case (right) allows for repeatable deformations at the same location and prevents warping of the finger._

+**Purpose**: The goal was to make a basic version of a vision-based tactile sensor which detects a deformation in a “finger” made of TPU then converts it to usable data.
+By vision-based, it is meant that a camera (iPhone 14) looks at the inside surface of a TPU dome and uses computer vision to detect deformations.
 My experiment takes inspiration from talks given by Katherine Kuchenbecker and Oliver Brock.
-The goal was to make a basic version of a vision-based tactile sensor which detects a deformation in a “finger” made of TPU then converts it to usable data.
-By vision-based, it is meant that a camera (iPhone 14) looks at the inside surface of a TPU dome and uses computer vision to detect deformations.

 # Experimental Results
 <img src="https://github.com/zanzivyr/Tactile-Sensor/blob/main/presentation/results_top.png" width=600><br />